auxsophia/auxsophia.github.io/_pages/humanFlourishing/society3.md

 * Local currency and the economy.

 Each community should have its own local currency.
 Most high school computer science students can create their own version of digital cryptocurrency.
 The point is internal trade only.
 The value of a community currency outside of the community should be zero!
-When we create a collective currency between countries, we _will_ have wealth evasion.
+When we create a collective currency between countries, we _will_ have wealth and tax evasion.
 People will store their assets outside of the community and become separate.

 No one should assume they are better.